-Why Use an STC Consultant?
+Why Use an SCTC Consultant?

 The Society was founded in 1976, and is governed by a Board of Directors elected annually by the members.
 Its headquarters are in Fall River Mills, California.

-STC Code of Ethics
+SCTC Code of Ethics

 - Every member has the professional responsibility of fair dealing towards the member’s clients, past and present, fellow members, and the general public.